chrisyandev/iOS_Arkanoid/README.md

 Our Targeted Device for this assignment is an iPhone 15 Pro.
 (Walls are hard coded for this phones resolution of [2556 x 1179] Pixels)

+Controls:
+- Drag to move the paddle
+- Double-tap to launch the ball

 ## Assignment 3 Instructions

 Implement a 2D iOS game that mimics Breakout (Arkanoid), using the Box2D library.
 You do not need to worry about a 100% faithful reproduction in terms of content, colours, levels, etc. Only the core game essence is required.
 Use your own drawing functions instead of the drawing systems or debug drawing of Box2D.